-A salad is often made of your favorite leafy green.
+We often make a salad from our favorite leafy greens.
 For example, spinach is a superfood and an excellent source of protein, iron, vitamins, and other nutrients that support bone health.
-Romaine lettuce is reportedly packed with antioxidants, vitamins, and nutrients that fight cancers.
+Romaine lettuce is full of antioxidants, vitamins, and nutrients that fight cancers.
 Similar leafy greens such as kale, arugula, radicchio, and endive are good sources of fiber and other vitamins that are important for supporting your body's everyday functions.

-Salad is hypoallergenic, available all year around, and prepared according to your individual taste preferences.
-The vegetables and additives we often add to our salad are abundant sources for insoluble fiber which supports digestive health and lower in cholesterol to improve and balance your blood sugar - which reduces mood swings and energy drops.
+The salad is hypoallergenic, available all year round, and prepared according to your taste preferences.
+The leafy green vegetables and additives we add to the mixture are sources of insoluble fiber.
+Fiber supports digestive health and lowers cholesterol to improve and balance blood sugar - which reduces mood swings and energy drops.

 Here are a few excellent dinner salad ideas to satisfy your leafy green appetite and to help you ward off boredom with your dinner salad, by keeping your taste buds entertained.

-Former model, American author and chef, Candice Kumai is also known as "The Stiletto Chef and Green Goddess”.
+A former model, American author and chef, Candice Kumai is also known as "The Stiletto Chef and Green Goddess."
 Frustrated with the amount of fat and calories packed in coleslaw, Kumai set out to develop an alternative.
-The yummy salad she came up with replaces coleslaw, and also stands as a tasty and healthy dinner salad in its own right.
+The yummy salad she came up with replaces coleslaw, and also stands as a tasty and healthy dinner salad on its right.

 Who says you need to stick to vegetable salads?
 Lamb is a lean meat that is chock full of nutrients, niacin, vitamin B12, zinc, selenium, and proteins.
 It also counts for just 175 calories for every 3-ounce of lean lamb serving.
 Marinate the lamb for about 3 hours in a mix of olive oil, lemon juice, red wine vinegar, garlic, herbs, and salt.
 Grill it till cooked, let it rest for about 10 minutes, and slice it thin.

 Serve it with mixed greens, low-fat Tzatziki sauce or Greek yogurt, and some tomato slices.
-This delectable salad gives you the energy you need, and also helps reduce stress levels (no more stress-eating, thanks to the zinc content)—it's an ideal dinner salad to eat guilt-free, and is definitely packed with oodles of taste.
+This delicious salad gives you the energy you need, and also helps reduce stress levels (no more stress-eating, thanks to the zinc content)—it's an ideal dinner salad to eat guilt-free, and comes with heaps of taste.

 All you need to do is cook some super-nutritious quinoa, add it to a base of parsley and other greens you like, mix in some avocado cubes, and finally, spritz some fresh lime or lemon juice.
 The added lemon juice lends it a bright citrus flavor and helps detoxify your body at the same time.
 Is it any wonder that the ageless Jennifer Aniston loves this easy-peasy dinner salad?

 Whipping up a meal with fresh ingredients day after day is not the most convenient option, even if it is just a salad.
 Freezer staples can be your best friend when you are hard-pressed for time.
-Smoked turkey breasts and other parts are easily available in the deli or meat sections of your local supermarket, while soybeans or edamame can be frozen for use as a quick snack or salad addition.
+Smoked turkey breasts and other parts are readily available in the deli or meat sections of your local supermarket.
+At the same time, you can freeze soybeans or edamame for use as a quick snack or salad addition.

-In a bowl, mix in some edamame, rinsed and drained black beans, smoked turkey meat, corn, bell peppers, onions, garlic, cilantro, and salt.
+In a bowl, mix in some edamame and drained black beans, smoked turkey meat, corn, bell peppers, onions, garlic, cilantro, and salt.
 Make a dressing out of some oil, cider vinegar, and Dijon mustard.
-Toss the salad mix and dressing, and season.
+Then toss the salad mix and dressing, and season.
 Add this turkey and edamame salad to a lettuce leaf, roll it up, and enjoy.

 Yes, every fitness fanatic has only the best things to say about kale.
-However, truth be told, kale leaves do have a very strong taste that may or may not appeal to your palate.
-If you are not a fan of the taste of kale, reach out for baby kale leaves instead—all the nutrition minus the strong taste.
+However, kale leaves do have a robust taste that may or may not appeal to your palate.
+If you are not a fan of the taste of kale, reach out for baby kale leaves instead—all the nutrition minus the intense flavor.

 To make this delicious and power-packed weight loss salad, add soy sauce, lemon juice, water, red pepper flakes, and maple syrup or honey to a bowl.
 Season chicken breast cubes, and cook till done.
 Add sliced apples and cucumbers, baby kale leaves, and sesame seeds to the pan.
 Toss the salad with some lemon juice and season to taste.
 Each serving (about 500gms) packs just under 400 calories.

 What could be healthier than combining a serving of your favorite fruit with your chicken dinner salad?
 Mango offers a healthy and tasty way to add some sweetness to your meal to satisfy your sugar craving.
-What is more is that mango also keeps the flu at bay as well as the seasons change.
+What is more, is that mango also keeps the flu at bay.

 Winter fruits like orange and pomegranate pack in plenty of nutrients, and make for a tasty yet light salad.
 You do not have to sign off on non-vegetarian meals just because you are on a weight-loss mission.
 Shrimp and other fish allow you to savor non-vegetarian cuisine while your body gets a protein fix minus the fat.